akmilton11/Stock-Analysis/README.md

 ## Summary:
-   * There is a detailed statement on the advantages and disadvantages of refactoring code in general
+   * What are the advantages or disadvantages of refactoring code?
+        a) The advantages of refactoring code is to create the code is fresher, easier to understand, less complex, and easier to maintain.
+It can make the code more flexible, in the case that there are other variables that may need to be added ot the functions.
+        b) The disadvantages of refactoring code is it is time consuming.
+You are
-   * There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script
+   * How do these pros and cons apply to refactoring the original VBA script?
+        a)